 - a.
-The purchase of the Qualified Property is singularly contingent on the receipt of funds through Sioneer Stockton's JV Partner in Jurupa Valley.
-That partner is contributing funds to the JV leveraging the existing and future rental proceeds of the total property, unrelated to the glass recycling operation.
-In addition, the partner will pledge the full value of the 196 acre plot, including the current granite quarry as colleterial to secure the necessary funding.
-This eliminates the need for a financial institution to complete due diligence on a "start-up" technology with no existing income or assets, which was a hurdle with the CPCFA Bond and other potential lenders. - b.
-The other factors potentially impacting the timeline have been unchanged or improved upon since the original application in 2019 and pose little risk to the procurement process. - i.
+Sioneer is currently negotiating a formal agreement with investment banker Piper Sandler, to identify, and pursue potential financial partners for Sioneer Stockton and ultimately execute an agreement to fund our project, including the CAEATFA Qualified Property. - i.
+We are in discussions with several large, VC, PE and Corporate investors who have expressed a sincere interest.
+The initial discussions have progressed nicely, however there currently are not any pending commitments. - b.
+SOM has executed an Agreement with Sioneer to provide \$1 million in services.
+In addition, SOM has already completed a comprehensive Product Evaluation of Centurion, highlighting the technical, economic, and environmental benefits of Centurion in structural concrete. - c.
+The other factors potentially impacting the timeline have been improved since the original application in 2019 and pose little risk to the procurement process. - i.
 The glass feedstock market in Southern California is arguably the most robust in the nation, given its population density and recycling collection incentives. - ii.
-The technology and production processes are conceptually identical to the original Stockton design, only the Ton Per Hour (TPH) capacity has been increased in each Zone from 20 to 40 TPH since our new location allows for a larger facility to be built from scratch.
-We have designed a 120,000 sq ft plant in Jurupa Valley, compared to our Stockton building's 50,000 sq ft. - iii.
+The technology and production processes are conceptually identical to the original Stockton design, only the Ton Per Hour (TPH) capacity has been increased in each Zone from 20 to 40 TPH since the concrete market demand for pozzolans is so robust.
+We have also identified multiple industrial buildings in greater Los Angeles that are vacant and suitable for our size needs (150-200k sq ft). - iii.
 100% of the production is now for our "Glass Pozzolan in Concrete" product, Centurion.
 Although we will still retain the ability to produce any of the alternative glass products in the event of a Pozzolan market disturbance (abrasives, bottle cullet, filtration media, silica fume), the sheer size, high demand and low supply of the Pozzolan Market in Southern California practically eliminates the need to sell into any other market.